Lucille Ricksen: Death

 While filming the Del Andrews directed comedy The Galloping Fish in 1924 opposite Sydney Chaplin and Louise Fazenda (in which she portrayed the role of the wife of the lead character), Ricksen became ill.
-She had appeared in prominent roles in ten films that year, including the popular drama The Painted Lady opposite George O'Brien and Dorothy Mackaill.
+She had appeared in prominent roles in 10 films that year, including the popular drama The Painted Lady opposite George O'Brien and Dorothy Mackaill.
 However, by early 1925, her condition had worsened and she was diagnosed as having tuberculosis.
 During her illness, her father disappeared.
 Ricksen's last screen appearance was opposite Claire Windsor and William Haines in the drama The Denial, filmed in 1924 and released in early 1925.

-Ricksen was bedridden for the last few months of her life, and her distraught mother, Ingeborg, maintained a bedside vigil over her daughter, insisting both the press and all contacts Ricksen had made throughout her filming career cease until she had recovered.
-Nonetheless, Ricksen was visited on a weekly basis by film director and screenwriter Paul Bern, who would bring her flowers and magazines, which he would read to Ricksen as he held her hand.
+Ricksen was bedridden for the last few months of her life, and her distraught mother Ingeborg maintained a bedside vigil over her daughter, insisting that both the press and all contacts Ricksen had made throughout her filming career cease until she had recovered.
+Nonetheless, Ricksen was visited on a weekly basis by film director and screenwriter Paul Bern, who brought her flowers and would read magazines to her while he held her hand.

 In late February 1925, Ingeborg succumbed to a fatal heart attack and collapsed on top of her bedridden daughter.
-After her mother's death, Ricksen spent her days being taken care of by others in the movie colony.
-In addition to Paul Bern, others to care for Ricksen included actress Lois Wilson.
-She died just two weeks after her mother, on March 13, 1925, at the age of fourteen.
+After her mother's death, Ricksen was tended by others in the movie colony, including Paul Bern and actress Lois Wilson.
+She died just two weeks after her mother, on March 13, 1925, at age 14.

 Posthumous

 After Ricksen's death, the media extensively reported that her illness had been created through a combination of malnutrition and exhaustion due to her working almost non-stop for twelve years, largely under poor conditions and at the insistence of both her mother and her agents.
 The Ricksen family doctor would support this prognosis prior to her death, stating: "She crowded too much work into too short a time, and overtaxed her capacities.
 Other youthful stars have done the same thing.
 The result is that she has had a complete physical and nervous collapse ...so complete that she has not rallied from it as she should."
 Ricksen's death was cited as an example for parents not to exploit their children to showcase their talent.

 A photo article of Ricksen is featured in the 2011 film The Artist.
 In the film, she is listed as a newcomer in 1929, four years after she had died in real life.

+After her death, Ricksen's estate and savings were divided amongst relatives and coworkers.
+Her father, Samuel Ericksen, received 1/4 of her life insurance and became the administrator of her estate.
+Rupert Hughes and Conrad Nagel were awarded the remaining amount "for the benefit of Marshall Ericksen, brother of the deceased."
+The two were named as his guardians.